 The Durability Settings are about the solidity of your model: here you can choose the type and set the quality of your infill.

 In the Support Settings you define the type and characteristics of your support.
-In Voxelizer 2 we have introduced a new kind of support, the Tree Support, try it and see what you can achieve with it.
+In Voxelizer 2 we have introduced two new kinds of support, the Tree Support and the Lattice Support, try them and see what you can achieve with them.

 If you want extra control over you print you can go to the Custom G-code panel and add specific commands for your printer.